digital-asset/docs.daml.com/docs/2.9.0/docs/query/pqs-user-guide.rst

 -  Report writers to extract historical data and then stream indefinitely (either from the start of the ledger or from a specific offset).

-:ref:`daml-shell-header` is a command line tool that leverages PQS to inspect a Daml ledger.
+:ref:`daml-shell-header` is a command-line tool that leverages PQS to inspect a Daml ledger.

 There are many other uses.